abinit/abinit/doc/tutorial/rf1.md

 Accordingly, you should get familiarized with the new input variables:
 [[rfphon]], [[rfatpol]], [[rfdir]].
 Then, pay attention to the special use of the [[kptopt]] input variable.
 It will be explained in more detail later.

+!!! warning
-You also need to rename the file trf1_2.o_WFK to trf1_3.i_WFK so Abinit can find the WFK during the calculation.
+    You need to copy trf1_2.o_WFK to trf1_3.i_WFK so Abinit can find the wavefunction during the calculation.

 {% dialog tests/tutorespfn/Input/trf1_3.abi %}